mdlincoln/mdlincoln.github.io/_posts/2020-05-26-tidy-data-for-humanities.md

 In addition to helping with data cleaning, OpenRefine has a pretty good user interface for reconciling columns in your data to controlled authorities.
 This lesson shows how to use it with the Getty's varied vocabularies.
 Almost no researcher will find a vocabulary that has identities for ALL the people or concepts they wish to reference, but the point is not to replace your local identifer system.
 Rather, it's to augment your data so that others can much more easily integrate it with their own information, and so that you don't have to take on data entry and encoding tasks that have already been done by the community.

+### Other crucial reads

+I hadn't yet decided how these might fit into the practical workshops, but these are some other core readings and presentations that grapple with creating data representations of our sources and objects of study:

 - Miriam Posner's 2015 talk ["What’s Next: The Radical, Unrealized Potential of Digital Humanities"](https://miriamposner.com/blog/whats-next-the-radical-unrealized-potential-of-digital-humanities/)

   This keynote at Keystone DH is still a keystone (🤣) in my intellectual makeup.
 I particularly appreciate the call for data structures that give different answers based on the context of the observer/inquirer.
 It was enough to make me [run my own thought experiment about it in response](/2015/07/25/a-radical-useable-data-model.html) and it was important for me to make clear to students that such a database is entirely possible, but comes with the tradeoffs of much greater complexity, and far, far more labor in data entry and software-building.